 289. Corporations also in breach if officers and employees are in breach

-If an officer or employee of a corporation commits an act in their capacity as officer or employee of the corporation that would, if that act were committed by the corporation, constitute a breach of a provision of this Law, the Regulations or the Rules, that corporation is to be taken to have contravened that provision.
+If an officer or employee of a corporation commits an act, which is within the scope of the actual or apparent authority of the officer or employee, that would, if that act were committed by the corporation, constitute a breach of a provision of this Law, the Regulations or the Rules, that corporation is to be taken to have contravened that provision.

+[Section 289 amended: see SA Act No. 37 of 2020 s.
+70 and WA Gazette 4 Sep 2024 p.
+2215.]

 290. Definitions

 In this Chapter—